 Which types of carpet to lay in which rooms?

-Always have your carpet fitted professionally; it’s a real skill and should be fitted in accordance with BS5325 – the British Standard for the installation of textile floorings.
+Always have your carpet installed professionally; it’s a real skill and should be fitted in accordance with BS5325 if you're in the U.K.– the British Standard for the installation of textile floorings.

 You can also find more tips on underfloor heating in our comprehensive guide.